goreycn/api-in-rust/README.md

 }
 ```

-Debug Macro
+About Debug Macro
 -----------
-You can install cargo-expand util, to see the pre-compiled code for macros.
+You can install cargo-expand util, to see the pre-compiled code for macros witn command: cargo expand.

 ```shell script
 cargo install cargo-expand